mozilla-services/feuerwerk/README.md

 * `pipenv install`
 * `pipenv shell`

-## How To Run A Loadtest

-### Project Creation and Configuration
+## Project Creation and Configuration

-If you haven't already created one, use the [Google Cloud Platform Console](https://console.cloud.google.com/) to create one and note the value Google returns to you for the name of the project.
+If you haven't already created one, use the [Google Cloud Platform Console](https://console.cloud.google.com/) to create a project and note the value Google returns to you for the name of the project.

 For the sake of examples, the project ID is 'yetanothertest-219614'